malithjkd/AI_ML/README.md

 To see the conda enviroments in the pc.

-'''conda
+'''bash
 conda env list
 '''

 To see the conda package list

-'''conda
+'''bash
 conda list
 '''

+to create conda enviroment

+'''bash
-: "conda create --name "env name" python = 3.7"   -to create conda enviroment
+conda create --name "env name" python = 3.7
+'''

-: "soruce activate "env name" "  -to activate the our enviroment
+To activate the our enviroment

+'''bash
+soruce activate "env name"
+'''

 : "conda deactivate"  -to deactivate our enviroment